The Top Activities and Attractions on Santo

 Location:

-Dany Island, Espiritu Santo.
-Accommodation/wharf pick-ups included.
+Dany Island, off the east coast of Espiritu Santo.
+Accommodation/wharf transfers included.

 Price Range:$$$

-14.Embrace Nature in the Loru Conservation Area
+17.Embrace Nature in the Loru Conservation Area

 Delve into the lush forests of Santo to spot all sorts of birds and native plant species on a guided walk at Loru Conservation Area.